zuoqiying/apache-ignite/modules/yardstick/README.txt

 To benchmark Apache Ignite across several remote hosts the following steps need to be done:

-1. These Ignite Yardstick Benchmarks have to be uploaded to one of your remote host.

-2. Go to `config/ignite-remote-config.xml` and replace
+1. Go to `config/ignite-remote-config.xml` and replace
 `<value>127.0.0.1:47500..47509</value>` with actual IPs of all the remote hosts.
 Refer to the documentation section below if you prefer to use other kind of IP finder: https://apacheignite.readme.io/docs/cluster-config

-3. Go to `config/benchmark-remote-sample.properties` and replace the `localhost` with actual IPs of the remote hosts in the following places:
+2. Go to `config/benchmark-remote-sample.properties` and replace the `localhost` with actual IPs of the remote hosts in the following places:
-SERVER_HOSTS='localhost,localhost'
-DRIVER_HOSTS='localhost'
+SERVERS='localhost,localhost'
+DRIVERS='localhost'

-DRIVER is one of the remote hosts where benchmarks execution will be initiated and driven.
+DRIVERS is the remote hosts where benchmarks execution will be and driven.
-Note: If you want to run a benchmark with more then one driver, you have to add "--client" line to the configuration of this benchmark.
-For example:
--cfg ${SCRIPT_DIR}/../config/ignite-remote-config.xml --client -nn ${nodesNum} -b 1 -w 60 -d 300 -t 64 -sm PRIMARY_SYNC -dn IgnitePutBenchmark -sn IgniteNode -ds ${ver}atomic-put-1-backup

 Replace `localhost` occurrences in the same places in `config/benchmark-remote.properties` files if you plan to execute a full set of benchmarks available.

+3. Upload Ignite Yardstick Benchmarks to one of your DRIVERS host.

 4. Log in on the remote host that will be the DRIVER and execute the following command:

 ./bin/benchmark-run-all.sh config/benchmark-remote-sample.properties

+By default all the necessary files will be automatically uploaded from the host in which you run the command above to every other host in the exact same path.
+If you prefer to do it manually set the AUTO_COPY variable in property file to `false`.

+The command above will benchmark the cache put operation for a distributed atomic cache.
+The results of the benchmark will be added to an auto-generated `output/results-{DATE-TIME}` directory.

 If you want to execute all the available benchmarks across the remote hosts then execute the following command on the DRIVER side:
 ./bin/benchmark-run-all.sh config/benchmark-remote.properties

-The /bin/benchmark-run-all.sh will copy the directory which containing the Ignite Yardstick to all the other hosts listed in SERVER_HOSTS and DRIVER_HOSTS variables.
-After running all the listed benchmarks the result and logs from all the hosts will be collected to the `output/results-{DATE-TIME}` and `output/logs-{DATE-TIME}` directory on the host in which you were running the command above.
-Then the charts will be generated in the `output/charts-{DATE-TIME}` directory.
-If you prefer to do it manually you need to set AUTO_COPY variable in the configuration file to "false".

 Provided Benchmarks
 ===================